Launching a travel writing business is very easy to do - and you can do it fast with very few resources.

 But I don't typically recommend that you ask your spouse or friends to review your article.
 Usually they aren't able to give you good feedback.
 They'll be too concerned about your feelings and this doesn't help you become a better writer.

-I do recommend that you hire an editor to review your early articles to give you feedback before you submit your article to the editor.
-If you can't find an editor, then at the very least ask another writer to review it and give you some honest feedback before submitting it to an editor.
+I do recommend that you have someone review your early articles to give you feedback before you submit your article to the editor.
+You can ask another writer to review it and give you some honest feedback before you submit it to your editor.

 What if your basic grammar and spelling are atrocious?
 Take a course to improve it.

 There are lots of travel writing courses out there.
 I'd suggest starting at your local community college.
 Look for a course to help you get your writing up to an acceptable standard.

 If you prefer online learning, I can recommend courses from a travel-writing friend of mine in Seattle, Nick O’Connell.
 Nick speaks at my Seattle travel writing workshops, and is an author and travel writer.
 He offers a variety of online courses in creative writing and travel writing that can help you improve your writing.

 Setting up your office is the easiest part of launching your travel writing business.
 Usually you already have what you need.

 At the bare minimum you need five things:

 Travel writers are on the road a lot, so a laptop is convenient for a travel writing business.
 You can always take your office with you.

 But if all you have is a desktop computer it’s not a big deal.
 These days, thanks to smart phones and tablets, it’s easier to get work done without hauling around a laptop.